redhat-cop/redhat-cop.github.io/ci/publishing-images.md

 From there, you can follow our [standard Pull Request](/contrib/) process to get your workflow added to the repo.

+:mag: For security purposes, GitHub does not make secrets accessible to forked repositories.
+It will therefore not be possible to test workflow code in the context of a Pull Request if the workflow uses secrets.
+However, you can test the workflow in your own fork by creating the necessary secrets in your forked repo pointing to your own personal registry.

 ## Add Pre-merge (Pull Request) testing of your image

 For images that can be built and tested in a standard Docker environment, we can add a second workflow to run those tests.